 The country encompasses three islands, made up of the Grand Cayman, Cayman Brac and Little Cayman.
 Each island is famous for particular features.
 Grand Cayman is known for its beach resorts, and scuba diving and snorkelling sites.
 Cayman Brac is popular for deep-sea fishing, especially for tuna, marlin and barracuda.
 Little Cayman, which is the smallest island, is known for its diverse wildlife.

-A large part of the population is made up of citizens from other countries.
+With almost twice as many companies as people and known to be a major offshore tax haven, Cayman Islands is a popular destination for expats who can afford it.
+In fact, a large portion of the population is made up of foreigners.
 The biggest demographics include those from Jamaica, the United Kingdom, the United States, Canada and Honduras.
-Whilst foreign land ownership is easily accessible, the immigration laws are strict on the islands.
+While foreign land ownership is easily accessible, the immigration laws are strict on the islands.

 The standard of education in Cayman Islands is also terrific, and education is compulsory for all children.
 Public school education is free for Caymanian children as well as expat children in certain situations, but there are also a number of private and international schools located around the islands, and expat parents tend to prefer these.

-The Cayman Islands use their own currency (The Cayman Dollar) which is tied to the US Dollar.
-The main economic sectors on the Cayman Islands are finance and tourism, and the capital, George Town, is home to more than 600 banks.
+Cayman Islands uses its own currency (The Cayman Dollar) which is tied to the US Dollar.
+The main economic sectors in Cayman Islands are finance and tourism, and the capital, George Town, is home to more than 600 banks, which means expats working in finance should have no problem securing work.
 As the islands have a tax-free policy on earnings, tax is added to everyday items which can be exorbitantly expensive.
-Salaries are often higher, to offset the high cost of living.
+Fortunately, salaries are often quite high, which offsets the high cost of living.

 Rent is likely to be an expat's biggest expense.
-Finding suitable accommodation that meets a budget may be difficult.
-Expats should, therefore, try to negotiate a living allowance into their contracts.
+Finding suitable accommodation that meets both budget and taste may be difficult.
+Expats should therefore try to negotiate a living allowance into their employment contracts.

 For expats who can afford it, this tax-free haven may be the ideal destination.
-With its laid-back lifestyle, sundry outdoor activities, and beautiful scenery, the Cayman Islands offers one of the highest standards of living in the Caribbean.
+With its laid-back lifestyle, sundry outdoor activities and beautiful scenery, Cayman Islands offers one of the highest standards of living in the Caribbean.

 Population: Around 64,000